SEIR-1016-EC/build-a-game-tamagotchi-starter/notes.md

 5. DOM capture
     - tested all DOM cached variables - DONE
 6. Init
+    - setting init values for global variables - DONE
+    - refactor state from global variable to object - DONE
+    - started interval - DONE
+    - stubbed several functions
+        runGame
+        render()
 7. Render
+    - renderStats() - DONE
+    - added icebox note about scaling render - DONE

 8. Game loop
+        - increment the state stats (helper function)
+            - called by runGame (game play loop) - DONE
+            - updateStats -> updates each state key with a random amt - DONE
+        - check if one or more state values exceeds a threshold -continueGame() -> checks all state values -> if any of the values exceed threshold -> return false otherwise true - DONE
+         - in runGame -check if we should continue if continueGame () -> true -> updateStats()
+        - else trigger a game over (alert -> clearInterval(timer))
 9. Lots of refinement...